Caching in Yii2 and speed comparisons

 Redis Cache

-The first step is to install Redis extension for Yii.
+The first step is to install the Redis extension for Yii.
 Open the project in the console and run the command below:

 composer require --prefer-dist yiisoft/yii2-redis:"~2.0.0"